logicalclocks/logicalclocks.github.io/docs/setup_installation/common/gpu_support.md

 </p>

 ## Conclusion
-You now know how to add GPU workers in your hopsworks cluster.
+You now know how to add GPU workers in your Hopsworks cluster.